notqmail/notqmail/THOUGHTS.md

 system-supplied sequence numbers.
 (Of course, the user could just type in his own non-unique Message-IDs.)

-The bat book says: ``Rules that hide hosts in a domain should be applied only to sender addresses.''
+The bat book says: "Rules that hide hosts in a domain should be applied only to sender addresses."
 Recipient masquerading works fine with qmail.
 None of sendmail's pitfalls apply, basically because qmail has a straight paper path.

 I predicted that I would receive some pressure to make up for the failings of MUA writers who don't understand the concept of reliability.
-(``Like, duh, you mean I'm supposed to check the sendmail exit code?'')
+("Like, duh, you mean I'm supposed to check the sendmail exit code?")
 I was right.